fyndalf/autogit/README.md

 `autogit`, a small CLI tool built with rust, aims to solve this!
 Simply run `autogit` in the root `projects` folder (or wherever you have your git repos), and it will take a look at each repo and update it if possible.

-Please note that for now, `git` needs to be installed on your machine.
+The `--force` flag makes the tool discard all changes made locally.
+If the force-flag is not set and you have not pushed local commits, a merge commit is created.
+If you have local changes and run the tool, a merge commit will be created.
+On conflicts, the tool might very well throw an error.

-Also, be careful when using the tool, especially with the `--force` flag.
+Be careful when using the tool, especially with the `--force` flag.

 ## Usage